davegutz/myStateOfCharge/SOC_Photon/README.md

   Ri;         reset the delta_q's to 0
-  Mw0; Nw0;   allow tweak bias to work immediately instead of waiting several hours MC0.5; Mx10; NC0.5; Nx10;   give tweak bias logic a large adjustment range to quickly converge Mk0; Nk0;   reset the tweak biases to 0 v4;         monitor the standard debug
+  Mw0; Nw0;   allow tweak bias to work immediately instead of waiting several hours MC0.5; Mx10; NC0.5; Nx10;   give tweak bias logic a large adjustment range to quickly converge Mk0; Nk0;   reset the tweak biases to 0 for new count Mp0; Np0;   reset memory to fresh state for new count v4;         monitor the standard debug
   Xp0;        reset the signal injection back to 0 without affecting model settings